ParallelTask/dinoloop/wiki/application_structure.md

 ## Files

-Open project in editor (Recommended VSCode)
+Open project in your favorite editor (Recommended [VSCode](https://code.visualstudio.com/)).
+You will find bare minimum files in order to work with Dinoloop.

 ### app.ts